 Naughty Or Nice?
 A Down-To-Earth (Under $5,000) Wish List Including Breitling, Baume & Mercier, Tutima, Nomos Glashütte, and Seiko Presage

-Also – in case you needed another reason for watch shopping (I don’t) – a watch certainly would help navigate through stores to find everything on time.
+In case you need a reason for watch shopping (I don’t) – a watch certainly would help navigate through stores to find everything on time.
 Here are five wallet-friendly suggestions that might just be the ultimate “tra la la la.”

 Breitling Navitimer 1 Automatic 38 mm: the essence of an icon

 Among the plethora of cool new pilot’s watch releases in 2018 (check some out in 3 Vintage-Inspired Pilot’s Watches For The Serious (And Less Serious) Aviator From Patek Philippe, Zenith, And Breitling), the Navitimer Automatic 38 mm is probably the most classically “Breitling” looking.